Snowdrop Inn, Lindfield

 So, to the food.
 The new chef is Hungarian and, though there was no goulash on the menu, he promises a Hungarian twist in coming months without going crazy on the paprika.

-We had an interesting selection of starters (you can select four as a sharing board).
-I particularly liked the falafel-like homemade mushroom balls drizzled with cashew sauce and the fresh beetroot nestled alongside a roll of smoked salmon.
-There were also fried halloumi fingers with a fab harissa mayo (a combo you can also have in a sandwich at lunch time).
+On our visit we had an interesting selection of starters (you can select four as a sharing board).
+The menu changes around to keep things interesting but from our selection I particularly liked the falafel-like homemade mushroom balls drizzled with cashew sauce and the fresh beetroot nestled alongside a roll of smoked salmon.
+There were also fried halloumi fingers with a fab harissa mayo (a combo that is sometimes offered as a sandwich at lunch time).